oVirt/ovirt-provider-ovn/provider/integration-tests/ansible/setup_dataplane/README.md

 port, linking it to the corresponding OVN logical switch port.
 The ovs ports are made available to the IP namespaces.

-The mac & ip addresses of the interfaces (ovs ports) are statically configured in the guests (IP namespaces) based on the addresses reported by ovn.
+When mac & ip addresses are supplied in the network_point abstraction, the interfaces (ovs ports) are statically configured in the guests (IP namespaces) based on the addresses reported by ovn.
+When the IP address is ommitted, the client configures its IP address - either through a dhcp client, or via RA messages, depending on the subnet address mode configuration.

 The playbook importing this role *needs to* add the ovn controller docker container to the inventory, by calling the